esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Prokopec-Ubelaker module.md

                 # Set the origin of the new plane to the origin of 'INB' - EXACTLY as in your code
                 self.ptPlane.SetOriginWorld(inbPlaneNode.GetOriginWorld())

-                # Set the normal of the new plane - EXACTLY as in your code
+                # Set the normal of the new? plane - EXACTLY as in your code
                 self.ptPlane.SetNormalWorld(ptpNormal)

                 # Add size and color (not in your original code, but helps visibility)
                 self.ptPlane.SetSize(200.0, 200.0)
-                self.ptPlane.GetDisplayNode().SetSelectedColor(0.0, 0.0, 1.0)  # Blue
+                self.pt?Plane.GetDisplayNode().SetSelectedColor(0.0, 0.0, 1.0)  # Blue
                 self.ptPlane.GetDisplayNode().SetOpacity(0.3)
                 self.ptPlane.GetDisplayNode().SetVisibility(True)
                 self.ptPlane.GetDisplayNode().SetSliceIntersectionVisibility(True)
                 self.ptPlane.GetDisplayNode().SetHandlesInteractive(True)

                 # Update status
-                self.planesStatusLabel.text.text = "✅ Created INB, NPP, and PTP planes successfully!"
+                self.planesStatusLabel.setText("?
+Created INB, NPP, and PTP planes successfully!")

             except Exception as e:
-                self.planesStatusLabel.text.text = f"❌ Error: {str(e)}"
+                self.planesStatusLabel.setText(f"?
+Error: {str(e)}")
                 import traceback
                 traceback.print_exc()